kwxu/kwxu.github.io/_pages/about.md

 I am looking for AI research and engineering job opportunities after graduation.
 In my Ph.D. training, I am primarily focused on the AI research for automatic interpretation of clinical relevant incidental image data in routine lung cancer screening low-dose CT.
 This line of research leads to three conference and two journal publications.
-I have engineering experience for AI algorithm development, parallel computing, large-scale software development in both industrial and academic settings.
+I am experienced with AI algorithm development, parallel computing, large-scale software development in both industrial and academic settings.

 Please feel free to contact me (kaiwen.xu\[at\]vanderbilt\[dot\]edu) if